-It is important to stress to interns that before they take action to get the desired results, a pre-action must be done.
+It is important to stress to interns that before they take action to get the desired results, a pre-action must occur.
 This pre-action is preparation.

 Shower the night before, have their clothes ironed, and bag set by the door in preparation for the next day.
 These are basic elements of success that are commonly overlooked.
-To reach their full potential, they must fully understand the importance of making preparation a habit.
+To reach their full potential, youth must understand the importance of making preparation a habit.